mjstahl/elementree/README.md

 ![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)  [![Build Status](https://travis-ci.com/mjstahl/elementree.svg?branch=master)](https://travis-ci.com/mjstahl/elementree)

 # Elementree
-> "Make everything as simple as possible, but no simpler."
+> "Make the simple things easy and the hard things possible."

-Elementree is a very small front-end JavaScript "framework" created to experiment with the use of Finite State Machines for state management.
+Elementree is a very extremely small front-end JavaScript "framework" with a focus on staying "Just JavaScript" and getting the job done with the mimimum amount of framework-y concepts.

 ## Features

 * Tiny size.
-Elementree is less than 8 KB when compressed.
+Elementree is less than 4 KB when compressed.
 * Minimal cognitive overhead.
 Less framework means more time to focus on the problem domain.
-* Process-focused.
-The use of Finite State Machines for state provides the right level of constraint.
 * It's just JavaScript.
-Nothing fancy, just functions, objects, and template strings.
+Nothing fancy.
+Just functions, objects, and template strings.

 ## Philosophy

-Elementree focuses on using Finite state machines (FSM) to manage application and component state.
-FSM's are a natural translation of a designer's mockups into a developer's implementation.
 The APIs introduced in Elementree and used during development are deliberately kept small in number and complexity.
 This fosters focus on the problem domain and process, as opposed to the glory of the framework.

 ## Installation